Ocean rowing: Arctic Ocean rowing

 Polar Row II: In Longyearbyen 3 of the 5 crew members were replaced and one new member joined, forming the 6 man team of Polar Row II.
 The new rowers were Danny Longman, Alex Gregory, Samuel Vie and Tyler Carnevale.
-The crew rowed North to the Arctic Ice Shelf, reaching the Northernmost latitude attained by a rowing vessel.
+The crew rowed North to the Arctic Ice Shelf, reaching the northernmost latitude attained by a rowing vessel.
 The crew then turned South, to continue on their journey to Iceland.
 Heavy weather and equipment failure lead to a decision to change course, with the crew arriving safely in Jan Mayen under their own power.
 On Jan Mayen four of the six crew members decided they would not continue to Iceland for health reasons.
 Captain Fiann Paul and Carlo Facchino aimed to continue to Iceland which was an additional 350 nautical miles south.

 Fiann organized Team Polar Row III (Fiann Paul, Carlo Facchino, James Plumley, Arnar Már Árnason, Gísli Hjartarson, Yngvi Yngvason) and attempted to have 4 new rowers transported to Jan Mayen by a private plane from Iceland, but the airplane didn't receive the landing permit due to military restrictions on Jan Mayen.
 After multiple attempts of trying to solve the logistics Fiann declared the expedition finished in Jan Mayen.
 Fiann Paul and Carlo Facchino became the first people to row the Arctic Ocean both directions.

 Circumnavigation of Britain

 In 2005, four British army officers rowed around Great Britain in 26 days.
 Guinness World Records designated their effort as "fastest unsupported row circumnavigating UK mainland waters".
 In 2008 and 2009, the challenge was independently attempted again, each ending in failure.

 In 2010, Sir Richard Branson sponsored the inaugural multi boat race, called Virgin GB Row 2010.
 Four crews entered but only two made it through rigorous scrutiny to the Start line.
 The men's crew in Orca were forced to retire as the boat lost its anchor at Wolf Rock, off Lands End, leaving the ladies crew to complete the race in 51 days, setting a world record as the fastest unsupported female four to complete the entire challenge, starting and finishing at Tower Bridge in London.
 The all female crew was composed of Belinda Kirk, 35, from Bristol, Royal Navy nurse Laura Thomasson, 23, from Kent, IT support manager Beverley Ashton, 29, from Oxfordshire, and former US Marine Angela Madsen, 50 from Long Beach, California, rowing Go Commando.
 In 2010, two Army doctors, Nick Dennison and Hamish Reid, circumnavigated Britain in a single journey in an ocean rowing boat.
 The pair started and finished in Lymington, and completed the 2100 nmi journey in 50 days and 5 hours.

 On 1 June 2013, 6 boats set off for the honours of World Records plus a chance at winning £100,000 to the first boat to beat the fastest time world record.

-In 2018 Andrew Hodgson became the first person to row solo around Great Britain in a time of 175 days 2 hours and 51 minutes in his boat Spirit of Ahab.
+In 2018, Andrew Hodgson became the first person to row solo around Great Britain in a time of 175 days 2 hours and 51 minutes in his Rannoch R15 boat Spirit of Ahab.